shawon-crosen/teleport-challenge/design.md

 The server will enforce TLS version 1.3 for maximum security.
 The server will prefer the TLS13-AES-256-GCM-SHA384 cipher suite to have the best possible encryption standard while maintaining efficient performance.

 ### Scoping Requests
-In order to scope requests to each client we will create a temporary directory in /tmp for the username passed in from the client.
+In order to scope requests to each client we will create a temporary directory in /tmp for the username passed in from the client, which will be where the output files are written to.

 #### Future Improvements
-* Use a certificate provider for the CA instead of a locally generate one
+* Use a certificate provider for the CA instead of a locally generating one
 * Utilize client certificate details to implement more fine grained access
 * Implement a dedicated secret management solution for private keys, such as Vault or AWS Secret Manager (or any other secure key store)
 * Automate certificate management going forward to remove human error and allow for easier revocation and rotation